hazelcast/hazelcast-cpp-client/README.md

 # Hazelcast C++ Client

 C++ client implementation for [Hazelcast](https://github.com/hazelcast/hazelcast), the open source in-memory data grid.
 A comparison of features supported by the C++ Client vs the Java client can be found [here](http://docs.hazelcast.org/docs/3.5/manual/html/javaclient.html).

+---
+*This is a new client being developed for the Hazelcast Open Client Protocol v1.0.
+This work is incomplete but is expected to be finalised around March 2016.*

+*We do not recommend you fork this client until it is complete and passes all tests.*

+*If you would like to assist with the development of this C++ client, please feel free to fork and send us pull requests.
+Please complete the [Hazelcast Contributor Agreement](https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement) if you plan to do this.
+In the meantime we have published our C++ client which uses the older Hazelcast client protocol on our downloads page where it can be freely used.*

+---

 ## Documentation